 In 1002, we approach anthropology by looking at big issues concerning contemporary societies around the world.
 We are trying to show that anthropology has something unique to say about the big events and trends that call out for explanation and insight.
 Often apparently new situations, like economic globalization, new technologies and a global ecological crisis can be understood more clearly by looking up close at the cultural context.
 In other words, we will be applying some of anthropology's master concepts: culture, society, structure, personhood, and value to shed light on consumption, modernity, identity, migration, gender, and religion.

-This site is a supplement to the official class materials.
-For questions regarding your weekly assignments, the essay, the exam, Neil's lectures, Linda's lectures, and the class Blackboard Learn site, you should look at the unit outline and go to the class's official web site at http://elearning.sydney.edu.au.
+This site is meant to be a supplement to the official class materials.
+For questions regarding your weekly assignments, the essay, the exam, Linda's lectures, and the class Canvas LMS site, you should look at the unit outline and go to the class's official web site at http://canvas.sydney.edu.au.
 This site is experimental, so make a copy of anything you want to use later for the class.
 Also, Neil, Linda and the tutors can't help you with this web site.
 If you have trouble accessing the slides and notes on this site, please tell Ryan and he can send you a copy.

 But, if you have comments and suggestions about this web site for Ryan, by all means, let me know.
 You'll be helping to make a better web site for next year's 1002 students!